unrealwork/atsd-use-cases/USInternationalTrade/README.md

 ===============================================

 Buy American.
 Drive American.
 Wear American.
 The American economy seems to be on everybody's minds these days, namely returning jobs and money sent overseas back to the American people.
 Many voters in the 2016 U.S. presidental election desired to return to a time when America was producing more than it was taking in.
-According to an article on [forbes.com](http://www.forbes.com/sites/mikepatton/2016/02/29/u-s-role-in-global-economy-declines-nearly-50/#3e2283ea59c1), the United States represented **40%** of the world's GDP in **1960**.
-By 2014, that number had dropped to only **20%**.
-According to [CNN](http://money.cnn.com/2016/03/29/news/economy/us-manufacturing-jobs/), since 2000 the U.S. has lost over 5 million manufacturing jobs.
+According to data published by the [World Bank](http://data.worldbank.org/indicator/NY.GDP.MKTP.CD?locations=US), the United States represented **40%** of the world's GDP in **1960**.
+By 2015, that number had dropped to only **24%**.
+According to the [Bureau of Labor Statistics (BLS)](https://www.bls.gov/opub/mlr/2012/01/art4full.pdf), since 2000 the U.S. has lost over 5 million manufacturing jobs.
 Additionally, the percentage of Americans employed in manufacturing dropped from **19%** in 1980 to **8%** in 2016.
 In this article we will analyze a dataset from [census.gov](https://www.census.gov) looking at
 [America's international trade balance](https://www.census.gov/foreign-trade/balance/country.xlsx) from 1985 through the present day.
 This research article illustrates how publicly available data from census.gov can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/)